Origin and history of the DP camp

 -

-One of the emergency hospitals in the Bergen-Belsen DP camp © Yad Vashem Archives, Jerusalem When they arrived at the Bergen-Belsen concentration camp, the British soldiers were not prepared for the diseases that were rampant there, such as typhus and typhus, nor for the extreme malnutrition of the prisoners.
-While thousands of bodies were still being buried in mass graves on the site of the former concentration camp and the contaminated wooden barracks were being burnt down, the British Army set up an emergency hospital in buildings in the nearby former military barracks.
-As late as June 1945, more than 11,000 sick people had to be treated there.
-As the emergency hospital did not have sufficient capacity, many survivors were also treated in hospitals and Auxilliary hospitals in neighbouring towns, such as Celle.
+One of the emergency hospitals in the Bergen-Belsen DP camp © Yad Vashem Archives, Jerusalem When British troops arrived at the Bergen-Belsen concentration camp, they were not prepared for either the diseases that were running rampant there, such as typhus and typhoid, or for the prisoners’ extreme malnutrition.
+Even as thousands of bodies were still being buried in mass graves in the former concentration camp and the contaminated wooden huts were burned down, the British Army set up an emergency hospital in buildings in the nearby former Wehrmacht barracks.
+More than 11,000 patients were still being treated there in June 1945.
+The emergency hospital did not have the capacity to care for everyone, so many survivors were sent to hospitals and auxiliary infirmaries in neighbouring towns such as Celle.

-To support the military units, several British Red Cross units and other civilian aid personnel arrived in Bergen-Belsen just one week after the Liberation.
-The British Red Cross took over the management of civilian medical care.
-The staff included doctors and aid workers from many countries, including numerous liberated prisoners.
-In addition, German doctors and nurses were conscripted by the British.
+Just one week after the liberation, several British Red Cross units and additional civilian aid personnel arrived in Bergen-Belsen to support the military.
+The British Red Cross took responsibility for managing the civilian medical care.
+The staff comprised doctors and relief workers from many different countries, including a large number of liberated prisoners.
+German doctors and nurses were also conscripted by the British.

-As the number of patients decreased, the barracks buildings were converted into blocks of flats.
-The emergency hospital became the Bergen-Belsen DP camp.
+As the number of patients decreased, the barracks were converted into dormitories, and the emergency hospital became the Bergen-Belsen DP camp.

 -

-At the beginning of September 1945, more than 10,000 non-Jewish people from Poland were still living in the Bergen-Belsen DP camp.
-They had been used as civilian forced labourers before Liberation or were former prisoners of war and concentration camp inmates.
-These DPs refused to return to Poland because they rejected the communist regime installed by the Soviet Union in Warsaw.
-While the Warsaw government wanted to persuade the DPs to return quickly, the Polish national government in exile in London warned against this step.
+At the start of September 1945, there were still more than 10,000 non-Jewish Poles living in the Bergen-Belsen DP camp.
+Before the liberation, they had been civilian forced labourers, POWs, and concentration camp prisoners.
+These DPs refused to return to Poland because they rejected the communist regime in Warsaw which had been installed by the Soviet Union.
+The government in Warsaw wanted to encourage the DPs to return promptly, but the Polish government-in-exile in London warned against this.

-Everyday life in the Polish DP camp was largely organised by a camp committee.
-A lively social, cultural and religious life developed.
-Kindergartens, schools and vocational training courses were set up.
-A daily Polish information bulletin was soon supplemented by a weekly newspaper.
-Cultural and sporting activities included choirs and bands, art exhibitions and a cabaret, football teams and athletics competitions.
+Everyday life in the Polish DP camp was largely self-organized by a camp committee.
+A lively social, cultural, and religious life developed in the camp.
+Kindergartens, schools, and vocational training courses were established.
+A daily Polish information bulletin was soon joined by a weekly newspaper.
+The cultural and sporting activities included choirs and bands, art exhibitions, a cabaret, football (soccer) teams, and athletics competitions.

-Nevertheless, the experiences of persecution remained omnipresent.
-The Polish camp committee set up a department to document the National Socialist crimes.
-In November 1945, it had a large wooden cross erected on the former concentration camp site, which was consecrated with a Catholic mass in front of thousands of camp inhabitants.
+Nonetheless, the survivors’ experiences of persecution remained ever present.
+The Polish DP camp committee set up a department for documenting the crimes of the National Socialists.
+In November 1945, it arranged for a large wooden cross to be erected in the grounds of the former concentration camp.
+The cross was dedicated with a Catholic Mass held before thousands of residents of the DP camp.

-In September 1946, the British military authorities dissolved the Polish DP camp Bergen-Belsen and transferred its residents to other DP camps in the British zone.
-Around two thirds of the Polish DPs from the British zone returned to Poland.
-The remainder attempted to emigrate, mainly to the USA and Canada.
+In September 1946, the British military authorities disbanded the Polish DP camp in Bergen-Belsen and transferred its residents to other DP camps in the British zone.
+Around two thirds of the Polish DP from the British zone returned to Poland.
+The rest tried to emigrate, primarily to the USA and Canada.

 -

-Emigration to Israel, 22 March 1949: The emigration began at the same railway ramp where the prisoners transported to the Bergen-Belsen concentration camp had arrived. © Yad Vashem Archive, Jerusalem In addition to former prisoners of the Bergen-Belsen camp, the Jewish DP camp also took in thousands of survivors of the Shoah from Central and Eastern European countries.
-For the majority of these Jewish DPs, continuing to live in Europe was unimaginable.
-They rarely had relatives, and their homes and other possessions had been destroyed or looted.
+Emigration to Israel, 22 March 1949: The emigration began at the same railway ramp where the prisoners transported to the Bergen-Belsen concentration camp had arrived. © Yad Vashem Archive, Jerusalem The Jewish DP camp was home to former prisoners of the Bergen-Belsen concentration camp as well as thousands of Holocaust survivors from other countries in Central and Eastern Europe.
+Most of these Jewish DPs could not imagine continuing to live in Europe.
+Very few of them had any remaining relatives, and their homes and possessions had been stolen or destroyed.

-While the British occupying force only regarded the Jews as a religious community, the majority of Jewish survivors saw themselves as a nation in their own right.
-The committee acted as the government of the Jewish DP camp and set up a police force, a court, schools and cultural and social institutions.
-Many of the mostly young and single residents started a family and thus found new prospects for the future.
-In the first two years after Liberation alone, more than a thousand Jewish couples married in Bergen-Belsen, and well over a thousand Jewish children were born before the camp was dissolved.
+The British occupying forces viewed the Jews only as a religious community, but most of the Jewish survivors considered themselves to be a nation in their own right.
+The Central Committee served as the government of the Jewish DP camp and established a police force, a court, schools, and cultural and social institutions.
+Most of the DP camp residents were young and single, and many of them married and started families, which gave them new prospects for the future.
+In the first two years after the liberation alone, more than one thousand Jewish couples got married in Bergen-Belsen, and well over a thousand Jewish children were born before the camp was disbanded.

-From 1947, numerous residents left the DP camp due to improved emigration opportunities.
-The State of Israel was founded in May 1948, and at the beginning of 1949 the British government also lifted the last emigration restrictions.
-However, other countries such as the USA and Canada also relaxed their immigration conditions.
-The Bergen-Belsen DP camp was finally dissolved in the summer of 1950.
+When emigration opportunities improved from 1947, many residents of the DP camp departed.
+The State of Israel was founded in May 1948, and the British government lifted the last remaining emigration restrictions at the start of 1949.
+Other states, including the USA and Canada, also loosened their emigration requirements.
+The Jewish DP camp in Bergen-Belsen was finally disbanded in the summer of 1950.